tilznit/craft.htb/README.md

 # ebachman:llJ77D8QFkLPQB
 ```

-I tried this credential in the api and on gogs.craft.htb, but nothing interesting was noted.
+I tried this credential in the api and on `gogs.craft.htb`, but nothing interesting was noted.
 I also tried ssh'ing into the box with those creds, but was denied entry.
 I looked for more credentials in the database.
 This next query returned `gilfoyle`'s creds

 ```python
 sql = "SELECT `id`,`username`,`password` FROM `user` WHERE `id` != 1 AND `id` != 4"

 # gilfoyle:ZEU3N8WNM2rh4T
 ```
 I checked for more creds by exclusion of `id` and `username`, but none were returned.
+I tried ssh'ing into the box with the `gilfoyle` creds, but again was denied entry.
+Trying those creds on `gogs.craft.htb`, I was able to log in, and immediatly saw a private repo named `craft-infra`.

 ### Lessons Learned